-Founded in 2012 by brothers David and Geoffrey Mott, the Brandywine Bartending School may be a new kid on the block but its owners are confident they deliver the goods – so much so that they guarantee to have students job-ready in two weeks or will train them further for free.
+Founded in 2012 by brothers David and Geoffrey Mott, the Brandywine Bartending School may be a new kid on the block, but its owners are confident they will deliver the goods – so much so that they guarantee to have students job-ready in two weeks or will train them further for free.

-For its main spine of programs, Brandywine boasts five comprehensive training packages which vary only slightly but offer tailored training for people wishing to specialise in, for example, flair bartending.
-Their ‘Essentials Program’ is a standard two week bartending certification class, and for $399 students receive instruction in topics such as mixology, cocktail knowledge, shooter layering and mastering the basics of iPad Point of Sale systems.
-On top of this they will learn about liquor infusions, how keg systems operate and the preparation of fresh drinks garnishes – all designed to give first time bartenders a complete grasp of the basics of the job.
+For its main spine of programs, Brandywine boasts five comprehensive training packages, which vary only slightly but offer tailored training for people wishing to specialise in, for example, flair bartending.
+Their ‘Essentials Program’ is a standard two-week bartending certification class, and for $399, students receive instruction in topics such as mixology, cocktail knowledge, shooter layering and mastering the basics of iPad Point of Sale systems.
+On top of this, they will learn about liquor infusions, how keg systems operate and the preparation of fresh drinks garnishes – all designed to give first-time bartenders a complete grasp of the basics of the job.

-For $529 the school offers ‘Industry Certified’ training, where a curated suite of programs – the aforementioned Essentials, Wine Tasting Level 1, Serving It Right and International Cocktail Mixology – are packaged together for all the tools required to work anywhere in the industry; meanwhile its ‘Premium Flair’ program ($649) bolts on the $200 ‘Flair Seminar’ to the ‘Industry Certified’ package, meaning a saving of up to $265 for a comprehensive and intensive period of instruction which will equip its graduates with all the skills and abilities Brandywine can teach.
+For $529 the school offers ‘Industry Certified’ training, where a curated suite of programs – the aforementioned Essentials, Wine Tasting Level 1, Serving It Right, and International Cocktail Mixology – are packaged together for all the tools required to work anywhere in the industry; meanwhile its ‘Premium Flair’ program ($649) bolts on the $200 ‘Flair Seminar’ to the ‘Industry Certified’ package, meaning a saving of up to $265 for a comprehensive and intensive period of instruction which will equip its graduates with all the skills and abilities Brandywine can teach.

 With each of these main packages, students receive a free Martini Kit (consisting of a mixing glass, strainer and cocktail tin) for use during class or for practice at home, and all graduates have free job placement assistance, with Brandywine offering the chance to be listed on the company’s roster for industry events.
 Résumé coaching and interview hints and tips are offered free of charge, while for those who have no interest in learning any bartending skills, Brandywine will do the job for you – they also offer a comprehensive bartender hire service where professionally trained bar staff will attend your private or corporate event.